As you think about different options for your child’s after-school recreational activities, please consider 92nd Street Y’s Nesher Program.

-Afterschool enrichment during the school year, The Miracle Project, our new theatre arts program on Sundays, Minicamps on school holidays and Camps Tova and Baritov during the summer.
+Afterschool enrichment during the school year, our new theatre arts program on Sundays, Minicamps on school holidays and Camps Tova and Baritov during the summer.

 We have been providing programs for children with special needs for over 25 years.
 Our programs provide developmentally appropriate classes that are engaging and fun and strengthen social skills.